iron-fish/wallet-server/README.md

 - The [uploader](./src/uploader/) can upload chunked backups of light blocks for simiplified download by clients.

 ### S3 Storage
 - In the `manifest.json` there is a representation of where all the blocks are in the bucket.
 In the corresponding folders is a binary file containing consecutive serialization of `LightBlock`s.
 The byte position for each block in the `blocks` file is recorded in `blocks.byteRanges.csv.gz`.
 Using this, a user can download exactly the blocks they need for a client using an HTTP `Range` request.
+Block ranges are moved to the `finalized` folder once the amount of data in the file reaches a file size limit (currently 50MB).

 ### File Structure
 ```